milomedia/tilix/prepub/win-win-partnerships.md

 Partnerships can help position firms to catch the next wave of innovation can help in establishing systematic approaches to getting value out of new technology, business models and markets.

-Incubators, joint ventures, alliances, consortia etc for developing new products, services and software are becoming more and more prevalent.
+Incubators, joint ventures, alliances and consortia for developing new products, services and software are becoming more and more prevalent.
 For example, [IdeaLondon][il], [EIC][eic], [KTN][ktn] and others are doing some great work in the UK.

 [eic]: http://energyinnovationcentre.com
 [il]: https://www.idea-london.co.uk